Beach Wedding Planning Checklist: 18 Months to Wedding Day

 Beach wedding logistics you can’t forget

 Tides and wind: Ask your venue about tidal patterns and prevailing wind direction.
 Wind can ruin ceremony audio and wreak havoc on hair and florals.
-Many beach venues set up ceremony facing into the wind — confirm this is the plan.
+Many beach venues set up the ceremony facing into the wind, so confirm this is the plan.

 Shoes and attire: Coordinate with your guests: high heels and sand don’t work.
-Soft sand is also hard on dress hems.
-Consider your choice of footwear and dress length carefully, and advise guests to dress “beach formal” with flat sandals.
+Advise guests to dress “beach formal” with flat sandals.
+Read our beach bridal shoes guide for options.

 Travel insurance: Strongly recommend travel insurance for everyone, including yourselves.
 Look specifically for policies that cover wedding cancellation due to extreme weather or natural events.

 Ready to start?
-Get matched with a vetted local planner at your destination — they’ll build you a custom timeline and budget within 24 hours.
+Get matched with a vetted local planner at your destination and they’ll build you a custom timeline and budget within 24 hours.

 Get your free destination guide